0xcert/framework/README.md

 - error parsing
 - folder/vault event subscription
 - webpack for bundling bundles '.min.js' (where you can select which components you need)
+- dependencies in package.json refactoring (all are now devDependencies)

 ## Development